Awards to the U.S.

 as well as U.S. institutional operating status and policies may affect their ability to travel to the U.S. and participate in academic programs.

 Applicants are eligible who:

-- Employees currently affiliated with private or public organizations, responsibilities related to the proposed project for at least 5 years
+- Taiwan citizens residing in Taiwan, and currently affiliated with private or public organizations, responsibilities related to the proposed project for at least 5 years

 - Are recommended by the highest chief administrator of the home institution.
-(File the Leave Approval Form, the final page of the application instruction in the application system.)
-If applicants are independent workers, applicants have to ask related arts institution administrators (e.g. Chair of department of fine arts, Director of the art museum).
+(File the Leave Approval Form, the final page of the application instruction in the section below “Application Procedure”.)
+If applicants are independent workers, applicants have to ask related arts institution administrators (e.g. Chair of department of fine arts, Director of the art museum) to offer recommendation letters.

 - Sufficient English proficiency for successful completion of grant activity.
 If the applicant plans to take courses in a university, an iBT score report of 80 or IELTS score report of 6.0 should be submitted.
 If the applicant plans to do research, English proficiency certificate is still required and standardized tests such as iBT, IELTS, TOEIC or GEPT are recommended.

 - Sufficient of financial support for the visit plan (including tuition, travel expenses and roughly monthly expenses).
 Applicants have to provide evidence of financial support from personal savings and/or institutional contributions to cover remaining expenses for the duration of the proposed study/ research.

 - Meet the Grant Conditions and Provisions (Eligibility & Visa)

 Are currently teaching, studying, or conducting research in the U.S.

 Have received a J-1 visa in the category of Professor/Research Scholar within the past 2 years.
 They cannot be issued another J-1 visa in the category of Professor/ Research Scholar.